 around the world

 The location of the first domestication of the dog seems to change depending on the method of investigation.
-What has become apparent however, is that the original ancestor of all dogs was not exactly a dog, nor was it the same as any wolf living now; it was what may be called a proto-canid and lived until somewhere between 10,000-35,000 years ago.
+However, it has become apparent that the original ancestor of all dogs was not exactly a dog, nor was it the same as any wolf living now; it was what may be called a proto-canid and lived until somewhere between 10,000-35,000 years ago.

-The proto-canid has some very interesting descendants in groups of non-domesticated dogs in various locations around the world.
-These non-domesticated dogs have been referred to as pariahs, when in actuality they are dogs who were never domesticated, but in some cases acclimated to living among humans.
+The proto-canid has some very interesting descendants in groups of non-domesticated dogs worldwide.
+These non-domesticated dogs have been referred to as pariahs when in actuality, they are dogs who were never domesticated but, in some cases, acclimated to living among humans.

 Some of these breeds of non-domesticated dogs are:

 Australian dingo (Australia)

 These breeds can live entirely without human assistance.
 Most ovulate once per year, live alone or in packs, and all can be domesticated.
 Typical features include upright ears, almond-shaped eyes, a short coat that is most commonly golden/tan in color, a tapering muzzle, and many have a curled tail.